Sorbitol: Miscellaneous uses

 The above chemical reaction is exothermic, and 1.5 moles of sorbitol generate approximately 1 mole of hexane.
 When hydrogen is co-fed, no carbon dioxide is produced.

 Sorbitol based polyols are used in the production of polyurethane foam for the construction industry.

 It is also added after electroporation of yeasts in transformation protocols, allowing the cells to recover by raising the osmolarity of the medium.

-Medical importance

-Aldose reductase is the first enzyme in the sorbitol-aldose reductase pathway responsible for the reduction of glucose to sorbitol, as well as the reduction of galactose to galactitol.
-Too much sorbitol trapped in retinal cells, the cells of the lens, and the Schwann cells that myelinate peripheral nerves, is a frequent result of long-term hyperglycemia that accompanies poorly controlled diabetes.
-This can damage these cells, leading to retinopathy, cataracts and peripheral neuropathy, respectively.

-Sorbitol is fermented in the colon and produces short-chain fatty acids, which are beneficial to overall colon health.

 Potential adverse effects

 Sorbitol may cause allergic reactions in some people.
 Common side effects from use as a laxative are stomach cramps, vomiting, diarrhea, or rectal bleeding.